IceBucket420/Afterglow_bandori_website/README.md

  - Feature 4 - ALlows fans to contact the band, through the socials and contact.

 ## Technologies used
 In this section, I mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

  ### Languages used:
 - HTML
 - CSS